adrienbrault/instructrice/README.md

 Autosave all input/schema/output in sqlite db.
 Like [llm][llm_logging]?
 Leverage that to test examples, add few shots, evals?

-Use this lib to generate a table of provider/model prices by scraping!

 [firecrawl]: https://www.firecrawl.dev
 [liform]: https://github.com/Limenius/Liform
 [instructor-php]: https://github.com/cognesy/instructor-php/